 New advisors need to complete a short orientation training.
 Returning advisors are welcome to review this training as well.
 The training reviews newborn screening at the national and state level, provides an overview of the newborn screening process in Minnesota, and describes the role of an advisor.
 Upon request, a closed captioned version of this training will be provided.

-Newborn Hearing Screening Advisory Committee
+Newborn Screening Advisory Committee Members bios (PDF)

 The Minnesota statute that mandates newborn hearing screening also created a Minnesota Department of Health Newborn Hearing Screening Advisory committee that meets four times per year to discuss issues surrounding early hearing detection and intervention.